adarshvo/skills-communicate-using-markdown/index.md

-i made changes to the header name
+# I made changes to the header name